d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood.md

 We often work with loss functions, where we wish to minimize the loss.
 We may turn maximum likelihood into the minimization of a loss by taking $-\log(P(X \mid \boldsymbol{\theta}))$, which is the *negative log-likelihood*.

 To illustrate this, consider the coin flipping problem from before, and pretend that we do not know the closed form solution.
-The we may compute that
+We may compute that

 $$
 -\log(P(X \mid \boldsymbol{\theta})) = -\log(\theta^{n_H}(1-\theta)^{n_T}) = -(n_H\log(\theta) + n_T\log(1-\theta)).